mjvesa/shoplifter/readme.md

 into a near idiomatic form of most procedural languages (including C like, Lisp like and SSA forms).
 Other features:

-    * Minimal transpiler (Pascal version around 300 lines)
+    * Minimal compiler (Pascal version around 300 lines)
-    * Uses macros, macro file can be changed to change the target
+    * Meta language for writing targets, object language for programs
-    * Untyped, but rudimentary type checking is planned
+    * Operationally typed, like Forth or BCPL

 Purpose and goals
 =================